 - To get into the Minecraft server console, you need to open the screen background process.
 To do this, execute the command su minecraft.
-To exit the Minecraft server console, hold down the CTRL key and press the "A" and "D" keys one after the other.
+To exit the Minecraft server console, press CTRL + A and then press the "D" key.

 - Your Minecraft server is now ready to use.
 You can start and stop it at any time.
 Just log in as the Minecraft user by executing the command su minecraft, go to the Minecraft server directory using the command cd /home/minecraftand execute the start or stop script (